Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

 The next phase of Making Tax Digital is rapidly approaching for sole traders and landlords who need to report money they get from self-employment and property.
-The new system, Making Tax Digital for Income Tax (MTD IT for short), will start to replace the existing Self Assessment process from April 2026.
+The new system, Making Tax Digital for Income Tax (MTD IT for short), will start to replace the existing Self Assessment process from April 2026 for some taxpayers.

 What is Making Tax Digital (MTD)?